imliuyzh/AntCatalog/README.md

 You should see the website deployed on `https://<app-name>.azurewebsites.net`.
 Note that it will take about a minute to load the website again after 20 minutes of inactivity.

 ## Acknowledgments
-This project has inspirations from [ZotCurve](https://github.com/ZotCurve/ZotCurve.github.io) and the data is from UC Irvine's Public Records Office.
+This project has inspirations from [ZotCurve](https://github.com/ZotCurve/ZotCurve.github.io) and the grade distribution data is from UC Irvine's Public Records Office.